Kaseya Working Toward Federal Compliance in 2025

 The cybersecurity provider Kaseya is eager to ensure that it meets the cybersecurity standards that the federal government's FedRAMP program demands in order to fulfill its data protection needs properly.

-Kaseya officially announced its federal compliance process to become FedRAMP-certified in October.
+Kaseya officially announced its federal compliance process to become FedRAMP authorized in October.
 This decision will allow Kaseya to provide its tools to government agencies and military organizations in the United States.
 It will also allow the company's tech stack to support federally required compliance demands better.
-It also coincides with Kaseya doing more to help lawmakers in Congress pass appropriate legislation for protecting American interests and ensuring MSPs have the federal compliance standards that they need.
+It also coincides with Kaseya doing more to help lawmakers in Congress pass appropriate legislation for protecting American interests and ensuring MSPs have the federal compliance standards they need.
 But what does the FedRAMP process look like for Kaseya currently?

 Details on Kaseya FedRAMP Accreditation

-Channel Futures met with Max Pruger, the general manager of Kaseya’s audit and compliance suite, to discuss the FedRAMP certification process, what it means for the company, and how things might change with the incoming Trump administration.
+Channel Futures met with Max Pruger, the general manager of Kaseya’s audit and compliance suite, to discuss the FedRAMP process, what it means for the company, and how things might change with the incoming Trump administration.

 Kaseya's Max Pruger